Skip to main content

 Upholstery

-Furniture, Matresses
+Furniture, Mattresses

 There may be mold growth on the interior framing of the furniture which is unreachable.
 In our experience, the risk of this is minimal unless the environment is very moldy, the furniture has been wet, or it is very old.
 If mold on the interior of the furniture is a concern, you may need to discard it or have it reupholstered.
 We can consult with you on specific pieces if you have questions.